 Shockwave IVL for Coronary Artery Disease

-A proven crack record: Shockwave coronary Intravascular Lithotripsy (IVL) is a paradigm-shifting device allowing interventional cardiologists to bridge the gap between predictably safe and consistently effective coronary calcium modification in patients suffering from calcified coronary artery disease.
+First-in-class safety, a uniquely sound strategy.
+Shockwave Coronary Intravascular Lithotripsy (IVL) is a paradigm-shifting device enabling interventional cardiologists to bridge the gap between predictably safe and consistently effective coronary calcium modification in patients suffering from calcified coronary artery disease.

 Shockwave C2+ device showing the generator, the connector cable, and the IVL catheter.